Jobs#

 Retrieving a Job Run#

-In the UI, list the job runs by navigating to the Jobs tab, selecting a job, and viewing the Job Details page.
+To view job runs in the UI, go to the Jobs tab, select a job, and open the Job Details page.

 Screenshot of Job Runs list

-Job Runs can be retrieved using job_runs property.
-You can also further filter and refine the jobs returned based on attributes including space_id and states.
+Job runs can be retrieved using the job_runs property.
+You can filter the returned jobs by space_id and state attributes.
 This property returns a JobRuns object.

 >>> # Returns a list of all job runs for given job